DeadS3c/VirtualBoxArch/README.md

 Repository to build Arch Linux for Virtualbox automatically

 # Installation
+**IMPORTANT**

+The installation uses the following partition so it's important to have that minimum space

+500Mb for the /boot

+20Gb for the /

+4Gb for the swap

+The rest for the /home
 ## Base
 Start the iso file of Arch Linux on VirtualBox